pingcap/tiflow/tests/integration_tests/README.md

    > You can install `unzip` and `psmisc` using `apt-get` (Ubuntu / Debian) or `yum` (RHEL).

    > Since the integration test cases will use port 3306 on localhost, please make sure in advance that port 3306 is
    > not occupied.
-(You’d like to stop mysql service locally on 3306)
+(You’d like to stop the local MySQL service on port 3306, if there is one)

-4. The user used to execute the tests must have permission to create the folder /tmp/tidb_cdc_test.
+3. The user used to execute the tests must have permission to create the folder /tmp/tidb_cdc_test.
 All test artifacts will be written into this folder.

 ### Run integration tests in docker